 It wasn’t all work and no play for Samuel.
 In 1789, he married Hannah Lightbody, an advantageous marriage which brought Samuel a further £10,000 through her dowry.

 Their first home was in Manchester but by 1800 the couple had grown tired of the dirty streets of the city and Samuel built Quarry Bank House, a stone’s throw away from his beloved mill.
 From this time, Hannah began to have more of an influence and Samuel increasingly relied on her opinion.

 The couple had 13 children together, born between 1790 and 1808.
 The boys were sent to Unitarian schools in Bristol and Nottingham and spent some time at Edinburgh University, a Presbyterian stronghold.

-Hannah frequently had to act as peacemaker with Samuel and their sons, for they didn't often see eye to eye.
-Their daughters were less of a problem and one visitor commented that they possessed a 'delightful simplicity of people perfectly satisfied in their place'.
+Hannah frequently acted as peacemaker with Samuel and their sons, for they didn't often see eye to eye.
+His relationship with their daughters was less contentious and one visitor commented that they possessed a 'delightful simplicity of people perfectly satisfied in their place'.

 Building an empire